Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 - Delaying work/projects that are important to your personal/family life, or your career/job.

 - Impeding the efforts of others by not doing your part.

-- Avoiding making important or necessary decisions and/or commitments.
+- Attempts to avoid making important or necessary decisions and/or commitments.

 - Often being late for appointments, or irresponsibly avoiding attending to financial obligations/commitments.

 - Overloading others by forcing them to have to complete your tasks/responsibilities.

 If you want to break the habit of procrastinating, and you've tried but don't believe you can do it in your own strength, then it may be that reaching out to God is exactly what you need to do.
 To stir up the gifts of God, you must ask Him to be in your life in all ways, large and small.
 Ending your habit of procrastinating may seem small, but who knows what you might be able to accomplish once you learn to stop putting things off?

 Remember, as long as you and I live in a physical body, we are going to face physical and mental challenges.
 Because our bodies are made of flesh, we are physically and mentally chained to the temptations and weaknesses of flesh.
 For this reason, it is not possible to overcome any of our weaknesses completely.
 We will always be engaged, to some degree, in a battle between spirit and flesh.
 And we can only hope to live a life that allows us to tap into spiritual power, so that God will help us, every day, to rise above our fleshly weaknesses and limitations.

 Although it is easy to laugh at the silliness of procrastination and it’s cousin, blame—it’s really not a laughing matter.
 Whenever we put off for tomorrow what we need to or should do today, we are actually overloading tomorrow, and throwing away an important chunk of today.
 We’re also putting off our own blessings; demonstrating lack of self-control, and choosing not to exercise power over our spirit.
 I don’t believe there is any way God could be pleased with procrastination.